Grauman's Chinese Theatre

-Grauman's Chinese Theatre (branded as TCL Chinese Theatre for naming rights reasons) is a movie palace on the historic Hollywood Walk of Fame at 6925 Hollywood Boulevard in Hollywood, Los Angeles, California, United States.
+Grauman's Chinese Theatre, known as the Chinese colloquially and officially billed as the TCL Chinese Theatre for sponsorship reasons, is a movie palace on the Hollywood Walk of Fame in the Hollywood neighborhood of Los Angeles, California, United States.

 The original Chinese Theatre was commissioned following the success of the nearby Grauman's Egyptian Theatre, which opened in 1922.
-Both are in Exotic Revival style architecture.
+Both were built as Exotic Revival style architecture.
 Built by a partnership headed by Sid Grauman over 18 months beginning in January 1926, the theater opened May 18, 1927, with the premiere of Cecil B. DeMille's The King of Kings.
-It has since been home to many premieres, including the 1977 launch of George Lucas' Star Wars, as well as birthday parties, corporate junkets, and three Academy Awards ceremonies.
+It has since been home to many premieres, including the 1977 debut of Star Wars, as well as many private events and three Academy Awards ceremonies.
 Among the theater's features are the concrete blocks set in the forecourt, which bear the signatures, footprints, and handprints of popular motion picture personalities from the 1920s to the present day.

-Originally named Grauman's Chinese Theatre, it was renamed Mann's Chinese Theatre in 1973; the name lasted until 2001, after which it reverted to its original name.
-On January 11, 2013, Chinese electronics manufacturer TCL Corporation purchased the facility's naming rights.
+Originally named Grauman's Chinese Theatre, it was renamed Mann's Chinese Theatre in 1973, and reverted to its original name in 2001.
+On January 11, 2013, Chinese electronics manufacturer TCL Corporation purchased the facility's naming rights for $5 million.

-In 2013, the Chinese Theatre partnered with IMAX Corporation to convert the house into a custom-designed IMAX theater.
-The newly renovated theater seats 932 people and features one of the largest movie screens in North America.
+In 2013, the Chinese Theatre collaborated with IMAX Corporation to convert the house into a custom-designed IMAX theater.
+Post-renovation, the theater sat 932 and featured one of the largest movie screens in North America.

 History

-After his success with the Egyptian Theatre, Sid Grauman turned to Charles E. Toberman to secure a long-term lease from Francis X. Bushman on property at 6925 Hollywood Boulevard, the site of Bushman's mansion.
+Beginnings

+In March 1923, a meeting occurred at the offices of Fox West Coast Theatres where Sid Grauman, Mary Pickford, Douglas Fairbanks, and several other executives discussed plans for a new US$1 million venue that would be dedicated to "the spoken drama" with films only being screened on rare occasions.
+Although the project called for immediate construction, it was ultimately shelved for three years.
+In that time, several of its aspects were altered, including a change in scope from play house to movie theater due to the increasing profitability of motion pictures.

+Grauman, a theater mogul who previously founded the Million Dollar Theater and Egyptian Theatre, moved forward with the plans for a new venue in 1925.
+Looking to build along Hollywood Boulevard, he leased the site of actor Francis X. Bushman's mansion in a deal brokered by real estate developer Charles E. Toberman.
 In appreciation, a plaque was installed on the front of the theater dedicating it to Bushman.

-Toberman contracted Meyer & Holler, designer of the Egyptian, to design a "palace-type theatre" of Chinese design.
-Grauman financed the theater's $2.1 million cost and owned a one-third interest in the Chinese Theatre.
-Grauman's partners, Mary Pickford, Douglas Fairbanks, and Howard Schenck, owned the remainder.
-The principal architect was Raymond M. Kennedy of Meyer & Holler.
+Los Angeles-based architecture firm Meyer & Holler, which previously collaborated with Grauman on the Egyptian, designed the "palace-type" Chinese Theatre.
+Raymond M. Kennedy served as principal architect on the project.
+In October 1925, local newspapers published an artist's impression of the planned theater's facade.
+The accounts promised a US$5 million cost as well as a "tropical garden" in the forecourt, complete with imported flowers, trees, and fish in ponds.
+In contrast to early reports, the theater cost $2.1 million to construct.
+Grauman co-owned the venue with Pickford, Fairbanks, Howard Schenck, and West Coast Theatres.